 Rehabilitation of Tsiskarauli Tower

 “This year, for two weeks all the participants of the project were living together with the family of Jarji Tsiskarauli under one roof.
 This was interesting and important experience, as for the local family as for the members of our organization.
 In fact, we’re very glad, that National Trust of Georgia could involve volunteers in the preservation of the heritage.
-I’m sure the volunteers participating during the summer working holidays will always stay as the supporters of the heritage”, - mentioned Co-chairman of the National Trust of Georgia Marine Mizandari.
+I’m sure the volunteers participating during the summer working holidays will always stay as the supporters of the heritage”, explained Co-chair of the National Trust of Georgia, Marine Mizandari.

-Together, with the rehabilitation of Tsiskarauli ancestral tower there is ongoing parallel project of building eco touristic hiking trail near the village of Akhiela.
-The 600 meter long trail starts from the bank of river Assa to the midpoint of mount Sairme.
-I the first phase group will rebuild traces of an old trail going to the same direction.
-During trail building there is no damage to environment and no tree cut.
-The trail will increase interest of international travelers towards the Arkhoti valley and village Akhiela.
+Together with the rehabilitation of Tsiskarauli ancestral tower there is ongoing parallel project of building hiking trails near Akhieli.
+One 600 meter long trail starts from the bank of river Assa and runs to the midpoint of mount Sairme.
+The first phase group discovered and rebuilt an old trail, ready for tourists coming to visit the valley and restored tower in the future.
+During trail building no damage was inflicted on the environment and no trees cut.
+This and the other trails is part of a grander ecotourism scheme being developed for Georgia's remote high mountain regions.

-Organization Rempart was established in 1966 and since working on preserving heritage with the integration and support of the volunteers.
-It’s the fist time the organization and its members visited Georgia.
+The French organization Rempart was established in 1966 and works on preserving heritage with the support of volunteers around the world.
+It’s the fist time they have worked in Georgia.
+But not the last.

 "First of all, I want to say that this is a project that is full of features and values", said Rampart President Marie-George.
 “We are implementing an important project for the first time in Georgia, are working on the rehabilitation of a cultural heritage site, the implementation of which is not easy, although I am already confident in its success.
 The existence of a cultural heritage monument in the countryside and the implementation of a rehabilitation project implies a close relationship of volunteers with the locals and participation in daily life.
 The involvement of French and Georgian volunteers has made the project reality.
 I hope this first step is the beginning of a bigger work than the rehabilitation of a cultural heritage site”.